|

 Due to the extremely high total cost of this alternative (approximately $50 million), BCAG, Caltrans, the City of Oroville and Butte County began looking at alternatives that were more affordable yet met the "Purpose and Need" for the Project.

-Currently under construction is a project to improve sight distance and install signals at Ophir Road and Highway 70.
-This project is expected to be completed by the Fall of 2008.
+A project to improve sight distance and install signals at Ophir Road and Highway 70 was completed in the Spring of 2009.

-Since April of 2006, Caltrans has been working on a Phase One of the "Ultimate" project which will include the extension of four lanes of State Route 70 from State Route 162, through Georgia Pacific Way to north of Ophir Road (Spring of 2009).
-The remainder of the project will be pursued in phases as determined by funding availability.
+In April of 2006, Caltrans began preparing a Phase One of the "Ultimate" project to include the extension of four lanes of State Route 70 from State Route 162, through Georgia Pacific Way to north of Ophir Road.
+The groundbreaking for this project was April 6, 2010.
+Construction was completed in the summer of 2011.
+The remainder of the "ultimate project" will be pursued in subsequent phases as determined by funding availability.

 Questions or comments: